How long do drugs stay in your system?

 A drug created during World War II to treat pain, methadone affects how your brain and nervous system react to discomfort.
 The feelings of relief that it can create may lead to abusing it or becoming addicted.

-Methadone can last up to 36 hours in your bloodstream and three or four days in your urine.
+Methadone can last up to 36 hours since your last use in your bloodstream and three or four days in your urine.